 Faculty contribute content and organization, while students contribute through tasks such as copy editing, developing worked-out examples and problems, and assisting faculty authors to ensure that concepts are explained in language that peers can understand.

 The DVC-CCC grant supports four former DVC students (three at UC Berkeley and one at UCLA) and three current DVC students who are being paid stipends to work on the project.
-The project is actively recruiting other DVC and CCC students who have successfully completed one year of general chemistry or are currently enrolled in the second semester.
+The project is actively recruiting other DVC and CCC students who have successfully completed one year of general chemistry or are currently enrolled in the second term.

 “In addition to assisting in the general chemistry textbook objectives,” Rusay said, “the employed students are adding content for other lower division college chemistry courses, including General, Organic and Biological Chemistry (CHEM-109 at DVC, primarily for nursing, dental hygiene and other health-related careers), and Organic Chemistry (CHEM-226 and 227 at DVC, primarily for science, engineering and pre-med majors).
 They also are doing quick edits of the ChemWiki submissions that have already been incorporated into the ChemWiki Core.”